raveheart: inside the 90s world of tartan techno | read | i-D

 This, then, is 'Scotland the Rave' 1996.
-Not so much the ugly sphere of drug addled, frenzied, nihilistic aggression that both the tabloids and city centre clubbers would have it.
-Rather, the week-to-week social life of ordinary teenagers in satellite new towns like Hamilton, Motherwell and Livingston.
+Not so much the ugly sphere of drug addled, frenzied, nihilistic aggression that both the tabloids and city center clubbers would have it.
+Rather, the week-to-week social life of ordinary teenagers in satellite new towns like Hamilton, Motherwell, and Livingston.
 It is, however, a scene that's in decline.
 Not due to any lack of popularity: the record labels are flourishing, the DJs booked for months in advance.
 The clubs, though, are closing.
-The same weekend we visit Trek 2000, the Metropolis in Saltcoats - one of a handful of hardcore venues left - announces it's sacking resident DJs Joe Deacon and Billy Reid and finding its more house-oriented replacements.
+The same weekend we visit Trek 2000, the Metropolis in Saltcoats — one of a handful of hardcore venues left — announces it's sacking resident DJs Joe Deacon and Billy Reid, and finding more house-oriented replacements.
 The Fubar in Stirling, another rave Mecca, recently moved to change half its nights to house, bringing in the Tunnel's Michael Kilkie.
-Even rave giants Rezerection are planning to stage their next event in Burton-on-Trent rather than Scotland.
-In their wake, house promoters Streetrave are moving in to stage a massive all-nighter at the Royal Highland Exhibition Centre that features Pete Tong, Sasha and BT.
+Even rave giant Rezerection is planning to stage its next event in Burton-on-Trent rather than Scotland.
+In its wake, house promoters Streetrave are moving in to stage a massive all-nighter at the Royal Highland Exhibition Centre that features Pete Tong, Sasha, and BT.

-Track the genealogy of Scottish rave and its marginalisation, both geographically and culturally, has been a slow but sure process.
-Back in 91 and 92, hardcore was the sound of the city centre.
+Track the genealogy of Scottish rave and its marginalization, both geographically and culturally, has been a slow but sure process.
+Back in 91 and 92, hardcore was the sound of the city center.
 The break-beat-driven, lightstick-waving, Vicks-wafting ritual of the all-night rave was fundamental to the success of clubs like Pure and Soma.
-Middle class students, fashion victims and hipsters would all make the pilgrimage to events at Livingston Forum, the Streetrave parties, Rezerection, Awesome 101 and Fantasia.
+Middle class students, fashion victims, and hipsters would all make the pilgrimage to events at Livingston Forum, the Streetrave parties, Rezerection, Awesome 101, and Fantasia.

-Read: Designers Pam Hogg, Jonathan Saunders and Louise Gray on the Glasgow School of Art.

 And this perhaps was where the English sound came in.
-DJ Seduction's four-beat strain of happy hardcore, which foregrounded the four-four beat, happened to tessellate perfectly with the records Scottish acts like Ultra SOnic, The Rhythmic State and DJ Scott Brown were making.
+DJ Seduction's four-beat strain of happy hardcore, which foregrounded the four-four beat, happened to tessellate perfectly with the records Scottish acts like Ultra Sonic, The Rhythmic State, and DJ Scott Brown were making.
 The result?
-Rezerection began bringing Slipmatt, Brisk, Seduction and Dougal up to play and Tom Wilson, Mark Smith and Scott Brown found themselves booked to play hardcore nights in England.
-"We seem to have a lot of crossover with the English happy hardcore sound at the moment," notes Tom Wilson.
-"As long as they get onto the 'boom, boom, boom', eventually the Scottish crowds aren't adverse to a bit of breakbeat here and there."
+Rezerection began bringing Slipmatt, Brisk, Seduction, and Dougal up to play and Tom Wilson, Mark Smith, and Scott Brown found themselves booked to play hardcore nights in England.
+"We seem to have a lot of crossover with the English happy hardcore sound at the moment," notes Wilson.
+"As long as they get onto the 'boom, boom, boom,' eventually the Scottish crowds aren't adverse to a bit of breakbeat here and there."

 Ironically, with the closure of all but a couple of Scotland's hardcore nights and the increasingly restrictive attitude of councillors like Jim Coleman in Glasgow (now trying to instate a ban on chill-out rooms, which even contravenes the government's harm reduction guidelines for nightclubs in its conservatism), the Scottish hardcore scene is now more alive in England than Scotland itself.
 "The Scottish rave scene is dead on its arse.
 I've seen it dying for the past year," says Scott Brown.
 "It's ironic, because sales are better than ever."
 Jamie Raeburn agrees: "There's nowhere left in Scotland for Scottish rave acts to play… all the venue owners want to do house now, because there's this feeling that they don't want to be associated with the image of the ridiculous Scottish raver — y'know, all big staring eyes.
 I mean, nobody wants to be associated with that any more.
 And as a result, we sell more records now in England than we do in Scotland and Northern Ireland."